Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

 The CAFTA-DR set TRQs on 12 agricultural products and product categories, which are managed by DACE, a department of the Administration of Foreign Commerce / Ministry of Economy.
 DACE has implemented a well-functioning system for distributing quotas and reporting on quota allocation.

 The 12 products include rough rice, white rice, beef, ice cream, milk, white corn, butter, cheese, and other dairy products.
 The TRQ for yellow corn was phased out in 2015.
 The TRQ for chicken leg quarters was eliminated in 2017 when the tariff was set to zero.
 The TRQs for pork and for whole black beans were phased out in 2020.
 The rice TRQ will phase out in 2023.
 The powdered milk TRQ will phase out in 2025.
-White corn is protected, with a TRQ of 26,000 MT in 2020, growing by 2% annually into perpetuity.
+White corn is protected, with a TRQ of 26,400 MT in 2021, growing by 2 percent annually into perpetuity, and 20% out of quota tariff.
+To obtain updated information on quota allocation procedures, and advisory committee meetings, please contact Mrs. Yasmin Afre, firstname.lastname@example.org or Mrs. Dinora Alvarez, email@example.com.